rollenasistores/devsum/README.md

 devsum setup
 ```

-Choose your AI provider (Gemini or Claude) and configure your API key.
+Choose your AI provider (Gemini, Claude, or OpenAI) and configure your API key.

 ### 📊 Generate Your First Report